getfexr/website/developers/apis/rbt-pay.md

-The fexr.validate challenge is passed to the server/node.
-The node/server responds with challenge response.
-The challenge response is received at the client which indicates whether the connection is success or not.
+The fexr.rbt.pay challenge is passed to the server/node to initiate the transfer of tokens to another node.
+The node/server responds with status of the transaction.
+The challenge response is received at the client which indicates whether the transaction is success or not.

 <Tabs